Influences

 the beach

-The Beach by Alex Garland hit bookstore shelves in 1997 in perfect synchronization with the growth of the backpacking phenomenon, which had been rapidly gaining popularity throughout the decade.
+The Beach, by Alex Garland, hit bookstore shelves in 1997 in synchronisation with the growth of the backpacking phenomenon, which had been gaining popularity throughout the decade.
 It also fuelled its continued expansion.
 It was so popular among travellers that one was almost certain to find somebody engrossed in its riveting story of idealism and escape during any turn-of-the-millennium trip to Southeast Asia.
-Set in Thailand, the story centres on a young English backpacker, named Richard, and his acquisition of a mysterious map purporting to point the way to a secret island paradise where a small community of like-minded souls live in harmonic bliss in an immaculate lagoon hideaway.
-It is a gripping piece of literature that describes the difficult journey to locate the island and the subsequent harrowing fall from grace of the beach utopia that exists therein.
-Alex Garland’s love of travel and intimate knowledge of backpacker culture imbues the novel with a realism that older adventure yarns cannot compete with.
-Despite being more than two decades old, The Beach still feels relevant in the current zeitgeist and offers a believable and hard-hitting adventure for the modern age.
+Set in Thailand, the story centres on a young English backpacker named Richard and his acquisition of a map purporting to point the way to a secret island paradise, where a small community of like-minded souls live in harmonic bliss at an immaculate lagoon hideaway.
+It’s a gripping piece of literature that describes the journey to get to the island and the harrowing fall from grace of the utopia that exists there.
+Alex Garland’s love of travel and intimate knowledge of backpacker culture imbue the novel with a realism that older adventure books can’t rival.
+Despite being over two decades old, The Beach still feels modern enough to offer a believable and hard-hitting adventure for readers today.

 Temple (1999)